 Use Back Friendly Tools and Gardening Methods

 It may feel wonderful to get close to the dirt as you dig, breathing in its earthiness, feeling at one with nature, but your back likely does not hold the same appreciation.
 You can mix it up a little, but allow at least part of your gardening time to the use of tools that are “back friendly.”
+You can also check out these indoor plants and other succulents that are easy to look after.

 Long handled and telescopic tools allow you to do your garden work without overworking your back.
 This is also great for people who don’t have full range of motion in their backs or who have trouble getting up and down.